- What is an accounts payable (AP) policy?

 Setting specific response times for different types of inquiries helps vendors know what to expect, while secure verification processes for banking changes prevent costly payment mistakes.
 Standard templates for common communications such as remittance advice and dispute letters save time and maintain consistency across your team.

-Having documented steps for handling vendor requests, especially sensitive changes such as updated payment information, creates accountability and reduces risk.
+Document the steps for handling vendor requests, especially sensitive changes like updated payment information.
+This creates accountability and reduces risk.
 Templates also help newer team members communicate professionally with vendors while maintaining your organization's preferred tone and including all necessary information.

 Example: